I-had-a-bad-idea/Binary-to-morse/README.md

 - Reads binary files and converts them to Morse code
 - Audio playback support (requires PyAudio)
 - Visual fallback mode if audio is not available
-- Limits playback to manageable chunks (first 50 bytes)
+- Very fast playback speed for quick listening, but this makes it sound quite noisy
 - Command-line interface

 ## Requirements